afaiyaz006/Jsonline-Viewer/README.md

 # Jsonline-Viewer
-Jsonline viewer GUI with tkinter.I developed this to load and view huge json line files easily line by line.
+<a href="https://jsonlines.org">Jsonline</a> viewer GUI with tkinter.I developed this to load and view huge json line files easily line by line.

 # Usage